Sister Lakes community celebrates couple’s 50th wedding anniversary - Leader Publications

 With four children and 14 grandchildren, the family’s ties to the lake span generations.

-“She’s been up here 70 years, and I’ve been up here 52 years,” Bob said.
+“She’s been up here 70 years, and I’ve been up here 52 years,” Bill said.
 “It’s been a long history here at the lakes.”

 “Thirteen cottages here house relatives of ours,” Priscilla said.
 “Twenty-three cottages in the area are relatives.
 We have a lot of connections with relatives right here, so it’s always a wonderful, loving place to be.
 My parents and grandparents are buried in the local cemetery, so it’s really a full circle of life over here.”